stpierre/resume/resume.rst

 * Created, implemented, and steward the Engineering-wide Technical Review Process for making and recording sound technical decisions, ensuring production readiness, and learning from our successes
-* Provide senior technical leadership on the Infrastructure team, across Engineering, and company-wide on a huge range of huge range of initiatives, including application configuration, code resiliency, incident response and postmortems, and documentation
+* Provide company-wide senior technical leadership on a huge range of initiatives, including application configuration, code resiliency, incident response and postmortems, and documentation
 * Coordinate and lead release engineering efforts, including managing CI, release, and deployment pipelines, tooling, and infrastructure
 * Lead code quality efforts as our principal product has grown from two primary contributors to dozens
 * Lead implementation and tracking of Engineering-wide DevOps KPIs
-* Implement and support all infrastructure and CI/CD systems, including AWS strategy, networking, and other overhead;
-  Kubernetes/EKS and Nomad; logging and observability; and all phases of developer environment setup and experience
+* Interim Director of Infrastructure, October 2021 - March 2022

 Cisco Systems, Inc.
 -------------------